Initial Host Server Configuration¶

 tdhosting.<host domain name>, e.g.

-After server registration, you are required to enter an Activation Code.
-Due to security reasons, you will not receive this code automatically.
-If you don’t run your own Registration Server, you need to request this code from TeamDrive Systems.
+Befor the Host Server registration can be concluded, you are required to enter an Activation Code.
+For security reasons, you will not receive this code automatically.
+If you don’t run your own Registration Server, you need to request this code from your Registration Server operator (usually TeamDrive Systems).

 Setup and Administration¶